Kirby1997/BananoPy/README.md

 # BananoPy

+# This version of BananoPy is depricated.
+Please use the new version maintained by Milkyklim https://github.com/milkyklim/bananopy

 BananoPy is an all in one library for communicating with Banano/Nano nodes.

 BananoPy contains nearly every single RPC call on https://docs.nano.org in the form of a simple python function call making it easy for anyone to make the most out of their node.